 What is Obedience Training?

 Obedience training is the process of helping your pup learn expected and desired behaviors.
-No matter the age, size, or breed of your dog, obedience training will help you and your pet lives more happily together.
-Obedience training specifically teaches your dog commands.
+No matter the age, size, or breed of your dog, obedience training will help you and your pet live more happily together.
+Obedience training specifically teaches your furry companions some dog commands.

 There are many different approaches to dog training, but they all share one thing in common.
 Obedience training always involves some sort of conditioning.
 This is often done by rewarding your pup for positive behavior or punishment for negative behavior.

 Along with the reward or punishment, obedience training involves teaching your dog a command, either verbal or nonverbal.
 These commands signal the desired behavior you want to see from your pup.

 One of the biggest benefits of obedience training is that your dog will exhibit more positive behaviors and less negative behaviors.
 This makes it easier for you to enjoy spending time with your pup instead of being frustrated by negative or destructive behaviors.
 Due to better control, you will likely be able to bring your dog to more places that can help them develop social bonds.